lucklrj/composer-satis-builder/README.md

         [-rdd|--require-dev-dependencies REQUIRE-DEV-DEPENDENCIES] Sets the "require-dev-dependencies" key
         [-rd|--require-dependencies REQUIRE-DEPENDENCIES] Sets the "require-dependencies" key
-        [-rc|--add-requirements] Add the requirements from the project composer.json [-drc|--add-dev-requirements] Add the dev requirements from the project composer.json [-rr|--reset-requirements] Will reset (empty) the satis requirements (require key) before adding the requirements of the composer.json
+        [-rc|--add-requirements] Add the requirements from the project composer.json [-mc|--merge-requirements] Merge the requirements from the project composer.json [-drc|--add-dev-requirements] Add the dev requirements from the project composer.json [-rr|--reset-requirements] Will reset (empty) the satis requirements (require key) before adding the requirements of the composer.json